Nesvilab/MSBooster/Koina.md

 - ms2pip has other models on web server, but one on Koina is only HCD
 - for TOF, use APD and Prosit
   - for comparison, use APD with Lumos and Prosit HCD
-- for TMT, use DIA-NN, APD, Prosit
+- for TMT, use DIA-NN, Prosit
+  - Prosit assumes nterm must be labeled
+  - less than 31 long for prosit
-- TMT phospho, DIANN and APD
+- TMT phospho, DIANN
 - C57 changes with deeplc+ms2pip, APD
   - not prosit
   - check DIANN